Skip to main content

 10,Liam,64

-CREATE TABLE testdb.test_streamload(
+CREATE TABLE testdb.test_routineload_tbl(

-user_id BIGINT NOT NULL COMMENT "User ID",
+user_id BIGINT NOT NULL COMMENT "user id",

-name VARCHAR(20) COMMENT "User Name",
+name VARCHAR(20) COMMENT "name",

 )